binwiederhier/ntfy/docs/config.md

 of time is important to allow [phones](subscribe/phone.md) and other devices with brittle Internet connections to be able to retrieve notifications that they may have missed.

-By default, ntfy keeps messages in memory for 12 hours, which means that **cached messages do not survive an application restart**.
+By default, ntfy keeps messages **in-memory for 12 hours**, which means that **cached messages do not survive an application restart**.
 You can override this behavior using the following config settings:

 * `cache-file`: if set, ntfy will store messages in a SQLite based cache (default is empty, which means in-memory cache).